Magellan Magellan

 visas

-Students planning to stay in Finland for more than three months must apply for a residence permit prior to entering Finland.
+Non-EU students planning to stay in Finland for more than three months must apply for a residence permit prior to entering Finland.
 Additional details are available.

 video